TwicPics/components/src/_documentation/next.md

 export default MyApp;
 ```

-__WARNING__: editing the file containing the call to the `installTwicPics` method in watch mode (*ie* `npm|yarn next dev` ) will lead to the __warning__ message `install function called multiple times` on the browser console.
+__WARNING__: editing the file containing the call to the `installTwicpics` method in watch mode (*ie* `npm|yarn next dev` ) will lead to the __warning__ message `install function called multiple times` on the browser console.
 You will need to __manually reload__ the page in your browser for any changes made to the TwicPics module configuration to take effect client-side.
-This only concerns the file containing the call to the `installTwicPics` method and is only happens if and when the TwicPics configuration is modified.
+This only concerns the file containing the call to the `installTwicpics` method and is only happens if and when the TwicPics configuration is modified.

 #include "src/_documentation/common/_setupOptions.md"